felnne/Postman-Newman-testing/README.md

 * Testing with Bamboo
 * Format README using normal conventions
 * Work on a proper way to store and distribute Ansible vault password files (add to prelude role?
 Download from team directory?
 [Private key for authentication] or S3 bucket?
 [ENV_VAR for authentication])
+* If Newman proves useful, convert into a proper BARC role

 ## Requirements